dask/dask/docs/source/array-creation.rst

 The `zarr`_ format is a chunk-wise binary array storage file format, with a good selection of encoding and compression options.
-Due to each chunk being stored in a separate file, it is ideal for parallel access i both reading and writing (for the latter, if the dask array chunks are alligned with the target).
+Due to each chunk being stored in a separate file, it is ideal for parallel access in both reading and writing (for the latter, if the dask array chunks are alligned with the target).
 Furthermore, storage in :doc:`remote data services<remote_data_services>`_ such as S3 and GCS is supported.